Branching random walk in the presence of a hard wall: Introduction

-As regards to the behavior of the branching random walk in presence of a hard wall, we recall similar results for other gaussian processes such as \cite{Deuschel99}, \cite{Deuschel2000}, \cite{BDG01}, \cite{Kurt09}, \cite{ChenU13}, \cite{CMT17}.
+In regard to the behaviour of the branching random walk in presence of a hard wall, we recall similar results for other Gaussian processes such as \cite{Deuschel99}, \cite{Deuschel2000}, \cite{BDG01}, \cite{Kurt09}, \cite{ChenU13}, \cite{CMT17}.
 The leading order term in the exponent of the probability of positivity is what is estimated, while we estimate both the leading order term and the second leading term in the exponent.
-This also helps us in finding the second order term in the expected value of a typical vertex, under the hard wall.
+This also helps us in finding the second order term in the expected value of a typical vertex, under the hard wall condition.